hawkoli1987/Megatron-Bridge/docs/training/training-config.md

 Configure these parameters to control core training behavior, resource utilization, and monitoring across distributed setups.
 ### Batch Configuration
 Define how data is batched and distributed across devices during training.
+Define how data is batched and distributed across devices during training.

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|